 I personally like the lateral brow lift in combination with an upper blepharoplasty (upper eyelid correction).
 Patients with a long forehead, at some point in their life, will face the problem that their brows look droopy.
 These patients will always look a bit tired because of their heavy brows — meaning the lateral sides of their brows are hanging down and there is an excess of skin in the upper eyelid area.
-Sometimes this look can be even more visible after a Botox treatment in the forehead area, which makes the muscles relax even more.
+Sometimes this look can be even more visible after a Injectables treatment in the forehead area, which makes the muscles relax even more.

 Many surgeons treat this appearance with just an upper blepharoplasty, removing only the skin in the upper eyelid area.
 By doing this, the distance between the brow and the upper eyelid becomes shorter and shorter with every surgical procedure and it starts to look unnatural.
 Also, the problem with the hanging brow has not been solved by this attempt.
 By carrying out a lateral brow lift with an upper blepharoplasty, the excess skin is removed and the outside tail of the eyebrows is lifted.
 This not only helps to correct hooded eyelids and smooth crow’s feet but also creates the appearance of sexy, foxy eyes.

 Why do you like performing lateral brow lift and upper blepharoplasty?

 I am a big fan of it because the natural position of the brows can be restored by this procedure.
 In order to restore the brows, the plastic surgeon first lifts the lateral brow area and, thereafter, removes the left-over skin in the upper eyelid area.
 When combining these two procedures, it’s very important to start with the lateral brow lift, since then the surgeon can actually see how much skin needs to be resected in the upper eyelid area.